christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 ##Controller

 As we have already seen it is possible to respond to routes directly in our `routes.php` file.
 This is for some cases ok, but we want a cleaner way.
-Controllers will help us structering our applications.
+Controllers will help us structuring our applications.
 Our routes will trigger controller methods to perform certain jobs before we return data or a whole view.

 The controller example receives an `$id` from our route `Route::get